Note about glossary definitions:

 having experiences; the state of being aware of what is happening to oneself

 The term conscious is often used interchangeably with sentience.
 Sentience refers to the capacity to have experiences.
-The main difference is that sentience emphasizes the capacity, whereas consciousness emphasizes the experiences themselves.
 For most practical purposes, they are synonymous.

 treating (or wanting to treat) someone worse than others for a reason that is unjustified